 - electrons revolving around the nucleus, bound by electrostatic forces

 Ernest Rutherford successfully confirmed both predictions in 1911.
 However, other details of the model were incorrect.
 Notwithstanding the Rutherford model of the atom was very close to the modern concept of the atom, it was based on classical physics.
 But neither classical physics nor the Rutherford model can explain the following problem.
 Why the negatively charged electrons are prevented from falling into the positively charged nucleus?
 Forces between static electrically charged particles are governed by the Coulomb’s law:

 Rutherford suggested that perhaps the electrons revolve in orbits about the nucleus.
 In classical mechanics, a condition for the dynamic stability of such systems of rotating particles is that only forces of attraction act between its components.

 The solution to the problem of the stability of the electrons in an atom was provided by young Danish physicist Niels Bohr working with Ernest Rutherford at the University of Manchester in 1913.
-His model adopted Planck’s quantum hypothesis and he proposed a model in which the electrons of an atom were assumed to orbit the nucleus but could only do so in a finite set of orbits.
-He postulated that an atom emits or absorbs energy only in discrete quanta corresponding to absorption or radiation of a photon.
+His model adopted Planck’s quantum hypothesis, and he proposed a model in which the electrons of an atom were assumed to orbit the nucleus but could only do so in a finite set of orbits.
+He postulated that an atom emits or absorbs energy only in discrete quanta corresponding to the absorption or radiation of a photon.